n21lv/tm-scripts/GEM_Deckcheck_Assistant/README.md

 2. Click on Print at the top left (under Deck Details)
 3. The script will be automatically executed and will add checkboxes next to each card
 4. Enjoy!

+# FAQ
+## Will this work on iOS?
+Honestly, I have no idea as I do not own any iOS devices, but Tampermonkey does support the Safari browser, so I would assume it might work on Edge for iOS.
+Please let me know if it actually works, and I will try adding an installation instruction for iOS